 DRINKWATER’S Cambridge Mass.

 It would be tough to find a proprietor more dedicated to “honoring his business” than Gary Drinkwater.
-Everything in his store has “purpose, viagra order ” fitting together to create a distinctive experience for his clientele.
+Everything in his store has “purpose, ” fitting together to create a distinctive experience for his clientele.

 Tag Line: “Thoughtfully selected accessible fashion with a focus on American style.”

 Key Vendors: Crittenden, Engineered Garments, Carrot & Gibbs.

 What Makes Him Tick: “I would never have been happy working at a 9 to 5 desk job, looking at a computer screen all day.
 I thrive on the energy that comes from meeting new people.
 Working in fashion (and particularly in such a cultural hub as Cambridge) allows me to meet fascinating people all day long; while the creative, design requirements of the job provide me with an outlet for my more artistic side (my training was originally as a graphic designer).

 “It also feels great when a happy customer comes in to let me know that he received compliments on his outfit or when his wife comes in to buy him more clothing because she appreciates his new look.”